How to Make Homemade Liquid Soap

 - Potato masher and/or flat whisk

-When the lye-water is completely mixed and clear, slowly add it into your oils.
+- When the lye-water is completely mixed and clear, slowly add it into your oils.
 (You don't need to wait until it is cool.)
 Don't turn the stick blender on just yet.
 Just stir the oils and lye together.
-Then, like in cold process soap making, start using the stick blender.
-At first, it will seem to want to separate.
-Keep blending.Continue to 3 of 10 below.
+Then, like in cold process soap-making, start using the stick blender.
+At first, the mixture will seem like it wants to separate, but keep on blending.

 Bring the Soap Paste to Trace

-Depending on your mixture of oils, it will take a long time to get to trace, up to 30 minutes.
-"Trace" for liquid soap looks pretty much like cold process.
-It's kind of pudding-like, or a blend of pudding and applesauce, with the characteristic "traces" and/or ridges when you dribble the soap back into the pot or stir.
-You can't really stir it too much, so it's best to make sure you've got a good solid trace before moving to the next step.Continue to 4 of 10 below.
+Depending on your mixture of oils, it will take a long time to get to trace, possibly up to 30 minutes.
+"Trace" for liquid soap looks much like it does during the cold process of soap making.
+It's somewhat pudding-like, or more like a blend of pudding and applesauce, with the characteristic "traces" or ridges that occur when you dribble the soap back into the pot or stir.
+You can't over stir the mixture, so make sure you've have a good solid trace before moving to the next step.

-Cook the Paste for Liquid Soap
+Cook the Paste

-Check on the soap in about 15-20 minutes.
+Once the soap has reached trace, you'll need to give the mixture one more good stir, shake off your stick blender, put the lid on the pot, and wait.
+Check on the soap in about 15 to 20 minutes.
 If there's any separation, just stir it and put the lid back on.
-Keep checking on the soap every 20-30 minutes or so.
+Keep checking on the soap every 20 to 30 minutes.

 - Thick applesauce